brianwisti/dendron-hugo/content/post/2022/01/starting-2022-with-eleventy.md

 Well, Eleventy's got [Nunjucks](https://mozilla.github.io/nunjucks/) support, for starters.
 For the Pythonistas out there, Nunjucks is basically [Jinja](https://jinja2docs.readthedocs.io/en/stable/) for Node.js.

-Beyond that, the Node.js ecosystem is pretty lively, with plenty to keep the dedicated *ssg-is-for-putterers|putterer* occupied for a bit.
+Beyond that, the Node.js ecosystem is pretty lively, with plenty to keep the dedicated [putterer]({{< relref "/post/2020/09/ssg-is-for-putterers.md" >}}) occupied for a bit.
 Eleventy can hook into enough of that without going overboard on the [Jamstack](https://jamstack.com) application side of things.
 A gentle transition.

 ## This isn't even my final form